MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/extentidfunction.md

 Returns a unique identifier that identifies the data shard ("extent") that the current record resides in.

-Applying this function to calculated data which is not attached to a data shard returns an empty guid (all zeros).
+Applying this function to calculated data that isn't attached to a data shard returns an empty guid (all zeros).

 **Syntax**